lowRISC/opentitan/hw/ip/spi_host/doc/_index.md

 This is usually the first signal issued to the shift register in command segments with data to transmit (i.e., TX only, or bidirectional segments)
    - There is also a `wr_ready_o` output to tell the FSM that there is no data currently available.
      If `wr_ready_o` is deasserted when the FSM asserts `wr_en_i`, the FSM will stall.
+- `last_write_i`: When asserted at the same time as `wr_en_i`, this indicates that the current byte is the last of its command segment, and thus the `tx_flush_o` signal should be asserted when requesting this byte from the Byte Select block.
 - `shift_en_i`: Advances the shift register by 1, 2, or 4 bits, depending on the value of `speed_i`
 - `full_cyc_i`: Indicates full-cycle operation (i.e., input data are sampled from `sd_i` whenever new data is shifted out to `sd_o`)
 - `sample_en_i`: Samples `sd_i[3:0]` into a temporary register, `sd_i_q[3:0]` so it can be loaded into the shift register with the next assertion of `shift_en_i`